Awards

 Eligibility: Any individual, artist group or collaborative living and working in the South Georgian Bay area.
 The artistic project must be delivered, exhibited or performed in the South Georgian Bay region (Collingwood, Creemore, Meaford, Stayner, Thornbury, The Town of Blue Mountains, Wasaga Beach, Clearview, and Grey Highlands.)

-Method of Selection: Proposals will be assessed by a committee of present and former Directors of the Blue Mountain Foundation for the Arts.
-The Committee will evaluate the project proposals based on the following criteria:
+Method of Selection: Proposals will be assessed by a committee made up of a member of the Kemp family, members of the BMFA and representatives of the local arts community.
+The committee will evaluate the project proposals based on the following criteria:

-Award winners must acknowledge the BMFA and the Kemp Award on all marketing promoting the project.
-Award winners will be asked to the submit a written report upon completion of their project.
+- The Award winner must acknowledge the BMFA and the Kemp Award on all marketing promoting the project.

 2019 Robert G. Kemp Arts Award Winner Testimonial